gcgarner/IOTstack/README.md

 Open the file `./nodered/data/settings.js` and follow the writeup on https://nodered.org/docs/user-guide/runtime/securing-node-red for further instrucitons

 # Backups
-No system is complete without a disaster recovery plan. containers are easily backed up and I've added some scripts to automate the backups
+Because container can easily be rebuilt from dockerhub we only have to backup the data in the "volumes" directory.

 ## Influxdb
 `~/IOTstack/scripts/backup_influxdb.sh` does a database snapshot and stores it in ~/IOTstack/backups/influxdb/db .
 This can be restored with the help a script (that i still need to write)

 ## Docker backups
-`~/IOTstack/scripts/docker_backup.sh`
+The script `~/IOTstack/scripts/docker_backup.sh` performs the master backup for the stack.
+Edit the script with nano to enable the backups you need.
+Drobox-Updater can be used inside the script to upload the backups to the cloud.

-This script can be placed in a cron job to backup on a schedule and has dropbox via Dropbox-Uploader
+This script can be placed in a cron job to backup on a schedule.
+Edit the crontab with`crontab -e`
+Then add `0 0 * * * sudo ~/IOTstack/scripts/docker_backup.sh >/dev/null 2>&1` to have a backup everynight at midnight

+## Restoring a backup
+The "volumes" directory contains all the persistent data necessary to recreate the container.The docker-compose.yml and the environment files are optional as they can be regenerated with the menu.
+Simply copy the volumes directory into the IOTstack directory, Rebuild the stack and start.

 # Accessing your Device from the internet
 The challenge most of us face with remotely accessing your home network is that don't have a static IP.
 From time to time the IP that yopur ISP assigns to you changes and its difficult to keep up.
 Fortunatley there is a solution, a DynamicDNS.
 The section below shows you how to setup an easy to remember address that follows your public IP no matter when it changes.